-Subsequent to December 31, 2019, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
-There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
+Beginning in March, local, U.S., and world governments encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+There is unprecedented uncertainty surrounding the duration of the pandemic and its potential long-term economic ramifications.
 The Agency exists to provide support for economic development.
-Management has advised staff to work remotely as a response to current NYS on Pause regulations.
-Accordingly, while management cannot quantify the financial and any other impacts to the Agency as of April 13, 2020, management does not believe that a material impact on the Agency's financial position and results of future operations is reasonably possible.
+Management and staff worked remotely for a portion of 2020, in response to NYS on Pause regulations, but returned to full-time on-site work as NYS regulations were relaxed.
+Accordingly, while management cannot quantify the financial and any other impacts to the Agency as of June 1, 2021, management does not believe that a material impact on the Agency's financial position and results of future operations is reasonably possible.